Gurobi/gurobi-machinelearning/docs/source/mlm-mip-models.rst

 of Gurobi.
 If the value is instead set above the feasibility tolerance, then the left and right nodes are correctly discriminated by the model, but a small interval is created between :math:`\theta` and :math:`\theta + \epsilon` where there is no feasible solution.
-This may artifically make the optimization model infeasible depending on how tightly the input of the decision tree regressor is constrained.
+This may artificially make the optimization model infeasible depending on how tightly the input of the decision tree regressor is constrained.